Current Students

 Undergraduate Institution: University of Education, Winneba

-Research Interests: African history, colonialism, urbanization, and environmental history
+Research Interests: African history, colonial governance, urbanization, and environmental history with a focus on water supply infrastructure in colonial Ghana

 Bernard Homiah